-Responsibility to Organization: Work to achieve the organization's mission, vision, and values.
-Support the integrity and reputation of the organization, and represent the organization in a positive manner.
-Respond responsibly to criticism from those outside the organization.
-Work to accomplish the organization's goals and outcomes: Accessibility: Immediacy of Service, Effectiveness: Services provide for positive consumer outcomes, Efficiency: Services are cost-effective and competitive, Satisfaction: Services meet needs and expectations, and Quality: Services promote wellness.
-Respect organizational policies, procedures, and decisions, and take initiative toward their improvement when it will better serve the interests of consumers.
-Report/document all supports and services correctly to ensure that consumers and payers are billed appropriately and fairly.
-Appropriately sign, date, and witness those documents requiring a witness when asked.
+- 2.1 Work to achieve the organization's mission, vision, and values. - 2.2 Support the integrity and reputation of the organization, and represent the organization in a positive manner. - 2.2.1 Respond responsibly to criticism from those outside the organization. - 2.2.2 Work to accomplish the organization's goals and outcomes. - 2.2.2.1 Accessibility: Immediacy of Service - 2.2.2.2 Effectiveness: Services provide for positive consumer outcomes. - 2.2.2.3 Efficiency: Services are cost-effective and competitive. - 2.2.2.4 Satisfaction: Services meet needs and expectations. - 2.2.2.5 Quality: Services promote wellness. - 2.3 Respect organizational policies, procedures, and decisions, and take initiative toward their improvement when it will better serve the interests of consumers. - 2.4 Report/document all supports and services correctly to ensure that consumers and payers are billed appropriately and fairly. - 2.5 Appropriately sign, date, and witness those documents requiring a witness when asked.

-Responsibility to Consumers and Quality Service Delivery: Primary responsibility is to the consumer.
-Foster every effort to maximize consumer self-determination, including person-centered planning.
-Assist person requesting organizational help in obtaining other supports and services if The Right Door for Hope, Recovery and Wellness is unable to serve them.
-Not accept gifts, services, gratuities, money, or anything else of monetary value that is offered because of The Right Door for Hope, Recovery and Wellness employment, but is not part of Board approved employment compensation or benefits.
-Not take advantage of any opportunities for personal gain that is discovered during employment at The Right Door for Hope, Recovery and Wellness or through the use of agency property, information, or position.
-Personal Fund Raising is generally allowed among employees if it is not coercive and does not conflict with the values of the organization.
+3.0 Responsibility to Consumers and Quality Service Delivery

+- 3.1 Primary responsibility is to the consumer. - 3.2 Foster every effort to maximize consumer self-determination, including person-centered planning. - 3.3 Assist person requesting organizational help in obtaining other supports and services if The Right Door for Hope, Recovery and Wellness is unable to serve them. - 3.4 Not accept gifts, services, gratuities, money, or anything else of monetary value that is offered as a consequence of The Right Door for Hope, Recovery and Wellness employment, but is not part of Board approved employment compensation or benefits. - 3.5 Not take advantage of any opportunities for personal gain that is discovered in the course of employment at The Right Door for Hope, Recovery and Wellness or through the use of agency property, information, or position. - 3.6 Personal Fund Raising is generally allowed among employees as long as it is not coercive and does not conflict with the values of the organization.